 As the days get more amenable to outdoor activities, both you and your canine partner want to get out and enjoy them.
-Here’s some thoughts from a veterinarian on making sure your outdoor adventures don’t end up in the vet’s office for something easily preventable.

 If you’re getting hot and tired and thirsty outside, it’s a sure bet your canine pal is feeling the same way